Battle of Mogadishu (1993): Somalia

 The Somali casualties were a mixture of militiamen, irregulars/volunteers, and local civilians, and the exact number of dead is unknown.
 Estimates greatly vary from several hundred to several thousand militiamen and civilians killed, with injuries around 800–4,000.
 The International Committee of the Red Cross estimated that 200 Somalis were killed and several hundred wounded in the fighting.
 Doctors Without Borders reported 200 deaths and 700 injured.
 Somali estimates placed casualties at 312 dead, 814 wounded.
 The Somali National Alliance reported 133 of their fighters had been killed during the battle.
 Aidid himself claimed that 315—civilians and militia—were killed and 812 wounded, figures which the Red Cross considered 'plausible'.
 Mark Bowden's book Black Hawk Down claims 500 Somalis killed and more than 1,000 wounded.

 Most of the Somali fighter's death toll is attributed to the attack helicopters, in particular AH-6 Little Bird helicopters providing continuous support to the US ground forces.
 The Little Birds were equipped with 2.75- inch rockets and miniguns and repeated strafing runs held many insurgents at bay during the battle.
 According to American pilots interviewed in the 1994 book Mogadishu: Heroism and Tragedy, tens of thousands of rockets had been fired from AH-6 Little Birds during the battle.
-Ambassador Robert B. Oakley, the U.S. special representative to Somalia, is quoted as saying: "My own personal estimate is that there must have been 1,500 to 2,000 Somalis killed and wounded that day, because that battle was a true battle...Helicopter gunships were being used as well as all sorts of automatic weapons on the ground by the U.S. and the United Nations.
+Ambassador Robert B. Oakley, the US special representative to Somalia, is quoted as saying: "My own personal estimate is that there must have been 1,500 to 2,000 Somalis killed and wounded that day, because that battle was a true battle...Helicopter gunships were being used as well as all sorts of automatic weapons on the ground by the US and the United Nations.
 The Somalis, by and large, were using automatic rifles and grenade launchers and it was a very nasty fight, as intense as almost any battle you would find."